gretchenwright/BurrowsWheeler/README.md

                   [--outputfile OUTPUTFILE]
                   indexfile

-Match a single string to the genome corresponding to the index file:\ py BWMatch.py --patternstring GCG test_index.txt
+Match a single string to the genome corresponding to the index file::<br/>
+py BWMatch.py --patternstring GCG test_index.txt

 Match the reads from an input file to the given index file, and write the result to the given output file:<br/>